keybase/client/shared/ios/Pods/SDWebImage/README.md

 ## Supported Image Formats

-- Image formats supported by UIImage (JPEG, PNG, HEIC, ...), including GIF/APNG/HEIC animation
+- Image formats supported by Apple system (JPEG, PNG, TIFF, BMP, ...), including [GIF](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#gif-coder)/[APNG](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#apng-coder) animated image
-- WebP format, including animated WebP (use the [SDWebImageWebPCoder](https://github.com/SDWebImage/SDWebImageWebPCoder) project)
+- HEIC format from iOS 11/macOS 10.13, including animated HEIC from iOS 13/macOS 10.15 via [SDWebImageHEICCoder](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#heic-coder).
+For lower firmware, use coder plugin [SDWebImageHEIFCoder](https://github.com/SDWebImage/SDWebImageHEIFCoder)
+- WebP format from iOS 14/macOS 11.0 via [SDWebImageAWebPCoder](https://github.com/SDWebImage/SDWebImage/wiki/Advanced-Usage#awebp-coder).
+For lower firmware, use coder plugin [SDWebImageWebPCoder](https://github.com/SDWebImage/SDWebImageWebPCoder)
 - Support extendable coder plugins for new image formats like BPG, AVIF.
 And vector format like PDF, SVG.
 See all the list in [Image coder plugin List](https://github.com/SDWebImage/SDWebImage/wiki/Coder-Plugin-List)

-## Additional modules
+## Additional modules and Ecosystem

 In order to keep SDWebImage focused and limited to the core features, but also allow extensibility and custom behaviors, during the 5.0 refactoring we focused on modularizing the library.
 As such, we have moved/built new modules to [SDWebImage org](https://github.com/SDWebImage).